 The exhibition consists of new and recent works that examine the global economic and political context against which revolutions take place, as well as the intersection between personal and artistic heritages of revolution.
 It expresses the sorrow of failed political struggles in the past and the future, and considers the shared experience of a communist past and the post-communist reality.
 Other concerns include the experience of revolutionary literature, the gendered images of resistance fighters in contemporary media, and the legacy of 1956 for the relationship of art and revolution.

-Website was designed with Mobirise website templates
+This web page was built with Mobirise templates